learnpack/docs/deliver_project.md

 ### URL from anywhere

-Leave the `regex` key with `https://` only and 4Geeks.com will make sure that the student is specifying a URL from anywere online.
+Leave the `regex` key with `https://` only, and 4Geeks.com will ensure that the student specifies a URL from anywhere online.

 ```json filename="learn.json"
 {